Robots Build Kids!

 Please check out the frequently asked quetions below, or contact us for more information.

-Competitions put a fine point on problem solving and teamwork.
-The team gets an opportunity to prove their solution against the solutions of others.
-Competitions are also a great way to learn, not just about the weaknesses of your own team, but also the solutions that other teams have devised.
-In these competitions, other competitors are also very happy to help teams find ways to improve.
+Competitions put a fine point on problem solving and teamwork skills.
+The team gets an opportunity to test and prove their solution against those of other teams.
+Competitions are also a great way to understand the strengths and weaknesses of your own team, and learn from the solutions that other teams have devised.
+Teams learn to demonstrate professionalism and collaboration, helping each other solve problems and improve even in the midst of competition.

 What will my child learn?